 Key Market Trends

-Polyethylene Terephthalate (PET) is expected to witness significant growth rate
+Polyethylene Terephthalate (PET) is Expected to Witness Significant Growth

-The most conventional packaging material for single-serve, non-carbonated bottled water in the United States is Polyethylene terephthalate (PET) plastic.
-According to a study from Verlag W. Sachon, the United States is expected to occupy 15% of the sales volume share of bottled water worldwide in 2020.
-The average American consumes 167 plastic bottles of water per year, owing to such demand for packaged drinking water in the region, there is a rising demand for especially PET plastic caps and enclosures.
+The most conventional packaging material for single-serve, non-carbonated bottled water in the United States is polyethylene terephthalate (PET) plastic.
+According to a study from Verlag W. Sachon, the United States is expected to occupy 15% of the sales volume share of bottled water, worldwide, in 2020.
+An average American consumes 167 plastic bottles of water per year; owing to such demand for packaged drinking water in the region, there is a rising demand for plastic caps and enclosures, especially PET.

 Meanwhile, in the United States, consumer habits were researched and surveyed by Fabri-Kal to design a lid that would be convenient for on-the-go customers while preventing liquids from splashing during transport.
-In Aug 2019, the company manufactured PET-based Sip lids for food drinks, which gives an alternative to straw and is specially made to fit recyclable PET and polypropylene drink cups.
+In August 2019, the company manufactured PET-based sip lids for drinks, providing an alternative to straws and specially made to fit recyclable PET and polypropylene drink cups.

 To understand key trends, Download Sample Report

-As the North American beverage market is growing following with higher consumption of wines and beer, the packaging components and materials are also adding value differentiation with evolving demands.
+As the North American beverage market is growing, owing to the high consumption of wines and beer, the packaging components and materials are also adding value through differentiation of products.
 The United States is the top most consumer of wine, with a 15% global share.

-Various companies in the region are manufacturing plastic caps and closures based on the requirements of government regulation to increase sustainability.
-For instance, in April 2019, Aptar launches a range of Tethered Closures that comply with single-Use plastic regulation.
-It has been designed to meet the requirements of the new European regulation called “Single-Use Plastic” (SUP), as well as the AB 319 California legislation in the USA.
+Various companies in the region are manufacturing plastic caps and closures based on the requirements of government regulations to increase sustainability.
+For instance, in April 2019, Aptar launched a range of tethered closures that comply with regulations for single-use plastic.
+The range is designed to meet the requirements of the new European regulation called “Single-Use Plastic” (SUP), as well as the AB 319 California legislation in the US.
 The regulations have the goal of increasing the number of bottles being collected and recycled, consequently reducing marine litter.

-Due to increasing dietary concerns with regards to the obesity and sugar intake, soft drink consumption per capita in Canada has been witnessing a steep annual decline, and the volume of soft drinks available for use per person in Canada saw a drop from 82.93 liters in 2010 to 58.28 liters in 2018.
-In Canda, the retail sales of carbonated soft drinks are experiencing a decline in numbers since 2013.
-The volume of soft drinks imported into Canada in 2018 amounted to around 513,940 kiloliters, and for that same year, the volume exported from Canada stood at approximately 171.54 kilometers.
-These factors are expected to affect the plastic caps and closures market in the region as the majority of the soft drinks are equipped with plastic caps.
+Due to the increasing dietary concerns with regard to the obesity and sugar intake, soft drink consumption per capita in Canada has been witnessing a steep annual decline, and the volume of soft drinks available for use per person in Canada saw a drop from 82.93 liters in 2010 to 58.28 liters in 2018.
+In Canda, the retail sales of carbonated soft drinks have been experiencing a decline in numbers since 2013.
+The volume of soft drinks imported to Canada in 2018 amounted to around 513,940 kiloliters, and for that same year, the volume exported from Canada stood at approximately 171.54 kilolters.
+These factors are expected to affect the plastic caps and closures market in the region, as the majority of the soft drinks are equipped with plastic caps.

 Also, to increase productivity, various players are planning to build manufacturing facilities in the United States.
-For instance, Switzerland based Corvaglia group created a new manufacturing facility in the US.
-The company delivers plastic cap and closure technology solutions to the beverage industry around the world, which are a vertically integrated supplier of caps and closures for PET (polyethylene terephthalate) containers.
+For instance, Switzerland-based Corvaglia Group created a new manufacturing facility in the US.
+The company delivers plastic cap and closure technology solutions to the global beverage industry.
+It is a vertically integrated supplier of caps and closures for PET (polyethylene terephthalate) containers.
 The company manufactures lightweight, one-piece caps and closures for the North American beverage market.

 To understand geography trends, Download Sample Report.

 The North America caps and closures market is quite fragmented, where the sustainable competitive advantage can be gained through innovation in design, technology, and application.
-The levels of market penetration for the plastic caps and closure have grown significantly over the last decade, aided by growing demand from the food, beverage, and pharmaceutical industries in the region, and the market is even witnessing certain mergers and acquisitions.
+The levels of penetration in the market grew significantly over the last decade, aided by the growing demand from the food, beverage, and pharmaceutical industries in the region, and the market is even witnessing certain mergers and acquisitions.

-February 2020 - Silgan Holdings Inc. has acquired Cobra Plastics, Inc., which manufactures and sells injection-molded plastic closures for a wide variety of consumer products, with a particular focus on the aerosol overcap market.
-The acquired business, with sales of approximately USD 30 million, currently operates from two manufacturing facilities located near one another in Macedonia, Ohio.
+February 2020 - Silgan Holdings Inc. acquired Cobra Plastics Inc., which manufactures and sells injection-molded plastic closures for a wide variety of consumer products, with a particular focus on the aerosol overcap market.
+The acquired business, with sales of approximately USD 30 million, currently operates from two manufacturing facilities.

-November 2019 - Closure Systems International (CSI) is designed a new 38mm D-KL linerless HDPE closure (38D-KL) with consumer and dairy producer satisfaction in mind.
+November 2019 - Closure Systems International (CSI) designed a new 38mm D-KL linerless HDPE closure (38D-KL), with consumer and dairy producer satisfaction in mind.
 With the improvement in the application performance and drop-down tamper evidence for better security, the closure is engineered to deliver reliable performance on HDPE and PET dairy bottles.
-CSI’s 38D-KL is commercially available for applications in a non-carbonated cold- and ambient-filled beverages and liquid dairy markets.
+CSI’s 38D-KL is commercially available for applications in the non-carbonated cold- and ambient-filled beverages and liquid dairy markets.